Certain Exceptions for Inadmissability DO Exist

 The United States Customs and Immigration Service (USCIS) has indicated that a denial of an I-601A waiver won’t immediately result in issuance of a Notice to Appear.
 That would trigger deportation proceedings.
 The possibility has been left open though, that a Notice to Appear could issue based on the reasons for the I-601A waiver denial.
 Light will be shed on whether a DUI/DWI arrest will prompt a Notice to Appear when USCIS decisions are made on that specific issue.

 Consult with a Lawyer Before Proceeding

 If you fit the requirements for an I-601A waiver, it could be a valuable option for you.
 Even with alcohol related incidents in your past, you could still be eligible for this waiver.
-If you’ve been convicted of a DUI/DWI, or even if you’ve only been arrested for an alcohol related offense, you need to consult with a licensed immigration lawyer before you apply for a I-601A waiver.
+If you’ve been convicted of a DUI/DWI, or even if you’ve only been arrested for an alcohol related offense, you need to consult with a licensed Fairfax DUI attorney and then an immigration lawyer before you apply for a I-601A waiver.

 For more information, or to get started, contact Pride Immigration Law Firm PLLC by phone or send us a message online.
 Consultations are free and we will be able to help you make an educated decision on how you wish to proceed with your case.

 Latest posts by Beeraj Patel, Esq. (see all)

 - K1 Visa Eligibility Requirements - September 4, 2023

 - Can You Stay in the United States While Your Labor PERM Is Pending? - August 21, 2023